 Since Close to Home was founded with a mission of bringing recovery housing to communities impacted by natural disasters, having this tiny house model to show to folks in Chico gave me a real feeling of accomplishment.
 Years have been spent in researching what this specific market needs, and tiny houses have been slowly gaining acceptance across the country as a real affordable housing solution for many.
 Maybe now the timing is right for tiny houses to help a portion of these 20,000 people who are searching for an interim housing solution as they figure out what their longer-term plan will be.

 In the course of working to connect with folks in Butte County, I was posting relevant information on LinkedIn.
 It’s there that I was connected to Tina Newman, President of Visible Good.
 Tina reached out and we talked about our mutual goals of working to get our products into the hand of folks in Butte County.
-Visible Good’s “Rapid Deployment Module” (RDM), (designed by John Rossi) is now featured on our Close to Home website and is an excellent solution for temporary housing or office space.
+Visible Good’s “Rapid Deployment Module” (RDM), (designed by John Rossi) is an excellent solution for temporary housing or office space.
 It’s a “transformer” of sorts – coming in a crate that opens into the floor of the unit, with the wall pieces stacked within the crate.
 Tina and I planned a trip to Chico and Paradise for the week after our phone conversation.
 We felt that time was of the essence and we wanted to get our collaborative “boots on the ground”.